plasmatech8/vue-practice/GuestList/README.md

 * We will move the `#app` div down into the `.container` div, and then create a new `#navigation` div with it's own Vue instance.

 **Practice: Multiple v-for loops + creating a navigation bar**
+* We will generate our navigation links using `v-for` and reading a link of objects with link name and urls.
+* Note: we cannot use `{{ navLink.url }}` syntax to add our v-for loop values.
+We must use `:href="navLink.url` for it to work inside an attribute.